CMSR-Optimization/CMSR-Opti-2627/README.md

 ## Overview

-This repository contains the software developed by the Optimization team for collecting sensor data from the solar boat, transmitting telemetry to onboard computing hardware, and displaying vehicle information to the driver in real time.
+This repository contains the software developed by the Optimization team for collecting sensor data from the boat, transmitting telemetry to onboard computing hardware, and displaying vehicle information to the driver in real time.

 The system combines **Arduino-based sensor acquisition**, **Raspberry Pi onboard computing**, a **Node.js telemetry backend**, and a **Next.js/React driver interface**.